 - If page content loads slowly, insert a Wait action before the XY action.
 This will allow the content to load completely before executing the XY action.

-- Try to re-record the recording on the same system where the player is installed.
+- Try to re-record the recording on the same system where the WPM Player service is installed.

 - If playback fails on the Image Match action, try the following: